Regular models of ramified unitary Shimura varieties at maximal parahoric level: Applications to Rapoport--Zink spaces

-\end{corollary} \begin{proof} This is a purely homological algebra argument.
-By comparing with \cite[\S 5]{Howard2019}, we see that all we need to know is the following facts, which all hold in our situation: (1) $\CZ(x)_S\subset S$ is a Cartier divisor when $x\neq 0$.
-(2) We can locally choose sections of a line bundle as obstructions in the first-order infinitesimal deformation, cf. loc.cit.
-Lemma 5.2.
-(3) $S$ is regular, cf. loc.cit.
-(5.7). \end{proof} \begin{remark} The importance of including additional filtrations $\CF^0_i\subset\CF_i$ for both $i=k$ and $i=n-k$ in the naive splitting model becomes evident now.
+(2) We can locally choose sections of a line bundle as obstructions to the first-order infinitesimal deformation, so that we can apply \cite[Lemma 5.2]{Howard2019}, which is a purely commutative algebra statement.

+(3) $S$ is regular, this is used in \cite[(5.7)]{Howard2019}. \end{proof} \begin{remark} The importance of including additional filtrations $\CF^0_i\subset\CF_i$ for both $i=k$ and $i=n-k$ in the naive splitting model becomes evident now.
 This is because the proof of Proposition \ref{prop:special-cartier} relies on the line bundle of modular forms for both $\CZ$-cycles and $\CY$-cycles.
 Namely, $\omega_{\CZ}$ is derived from the $\CF_{n-k}^0$-filtration and $\omega_{\CY}$ is derived from the $\CF_k^0$-filtration, as outlined in Definition \ref{def:line-bundle-modular-form}. \end{remark}